 Adult Beverage Ordinance

-The King County Council is currently proposing to adopt an Adult Beverage Ordinance that would affect all wineries, breweries, distilleries, and cideries in the unincorporated area.
+The King County Council adopted the Adult Beverage Ordinance that would affect all wineries, breweries, distilleries, and cideries in the unincorporated area.
 Visit the KC Council legislative page for File No. 2018-0241.
-The proposed OPrdimnance has gone through many iterations within the KC Council and its various committees, as described below.
+The proposed Ordinance went through many iterations within the KC Council and its various committees, as described below.

-The GMVUAC held a Special Meeting on November 18, 2019, to discuss and approve a Final Comment Letter in collaboration with other Rural Area Unoncorporated Area Councils (UACs) and Unoncorporated Area Associations (UAAs)–Enumclaw Plateau Community Association (EPCA); Green Valley/Lake Holm Association (GV/LHA); and Upper Bear Creek UAC (UBCUAC)–to the KC Council regarding its revised WBD Ordinance.
+On November 18, 2019, the GMVUAC held a Special Meeting to discuss and approve a Final Comment Letter in collaboration with other Rural Area Unoncorporated Area Councils (UACs) and Unincorporated Area Associations (UAAs)–Enumclaw Plateau Community Association (EPCA); Green Valley/Lake Holm Association (GV/LHA); and Upper Bear Creek UAC (UBCUAC)–to the KC Council regarding its revised WBD Ordinance.
 On November 21, 2019, the comment letter was submitted to the KC Council as Written Testimony for its public hearing on December 4, 2019.
 The joint Written Testimony called for rejection of the proposed Ordinance.

 On June 6, 2019, the GMVUAC, along with the EPCA, GV/LHA, and UBCUAC submitted a joint Written Testimony for the King County Council’s June 12, 2019, Public Hearing on same.
 The joint Written Testimony outlined the many dangers to the Rural Area presented by the proposed Ordinance.